tangentyh/notes-of-tan/javaNotes.md

 1. `jmap` and `jhat` (deprecated) for heap dump and examining dump -- see [Debugging](#Debugging)

 1. `serialver` -- get serial version ID

+1. sign
+   - `keytool` -- signatures, certificates
+     - password for cacerts -- `changeit`
+   - `jarsigner` -- add a signature to a (jar) file

+1. `javah` -- produces a C header file from class files for `native` methods

 ## JAR